Skip to content

 1985 "American Painting 1975-1985,” Aspen Art Museum, Aspen, CO

-“Night Lights,” Taft Museum, Cincinnati, OH
+“Night Lights,” Taft Museum of Art, Cincinnati, OH

 “Currents,” Institute of Contemporary Art, Boston, MA

-Museum of Contemporary Art), 41st International Art Exhibition of La Biennale di Venezia, Venice, Italy; traveled to Lisbon, Portugal; Madrid, Spain; Athens, Greece; Belgrade, Yugoslavia; Budapest, Hungary
+1984 “Paradise Lost/Paradise Regained: American Visions of the New Decade,” United States Pavilion (organized by The New Museum of Contemporary Art), 41st International Art Exhibition of La Biennale di Venezia, Venice, Italy; traveled to Lisbon, Portugal; Madrid, Spain; Athens, Greece; Belgrade, Yugoslavia; and Budapest, Hungary

 “A Celebration of American Women Artists, Part II: The Recent Generation,” Sidney Janis Gallery, New York, NY